brookk16/Nordlander/README.md

 - When users hover over the "thumbs up" icon on the feature's information page (featuresInfo.html) the icon becomes green.
 Clicking on the icon will then increment the like counter by 1.
 Users who have clicked are saved in a list, so that if they click it again, an error message appears.
 - Once the user has items in their cart the "checkout" button on checkout.html becomes available and users can go to the checkout page.
 Leaving any form input empty will prompt a "Field required" message.
 Using the correct information (user and credit card) will redirect the user to a "payment complete" page and a message will be displayed at the top (with a correct payment message).

-> note: The stripe payment processing is set to test currently, therefore only the test card information will allow a purchase.
+> Note: The stripe payment processing is set to test currently, therefore only the test card information will allow a purchase.
 In addition, the error messages will not display whilst in test mode, therefore no error messages are displayed if incorrect data is put into the form, the form just won't be submitted until correct info is used.
 To learn more see the [stripe documents](https://stripe.com/docs).

 3. Support:
 - Hovering over the 'bug' symbol changes the colour to green, and clicking on this symbol will then increment the upvote number by one.
 If a user who has already upvoted that bug tries to upvote again, it will not work and an error message is displayed.